Brazilian Navy Nuclear Program: Control mechanisms

 Brazil is planning to invoke the provision of its safeguards agreement that provides for "special procedures" that exclude nuclear material from routine safeguards while in use for nuclear propulsion, under "arrangements" to be agreed between Brazil and the IAEA.
 (Note: "Brazil is the first non-nuclear weapon state to test the long-discussed "loophole" in the Non-Proliferation Treaty (INFCIRC/153, Article 14) that allows non-nuclear weapon states to remove nuclear materials from International Atomic Energy (IAEA) safeguards for nonexplosive military nuclear activities such as naval propulsion".
 INFCIRC/153 is the framework for individual agreements between the IAEA and NPT state parties.
 Brazil's Comprehensive Safeguards Agreement with the IAEA is in INFCIRC/435, whose Article 13 is similar to Article 14 of INFCIRC/153.
 INFCIRC/435 explicitly covers nuclear propulsion and does not establish a withdrawal of nuclear material from the safeguards system.
 Rather, special procedures for this material would be negotiated with the IAEA.)
-If the minimum duration of the exemption were the refueling interval (three and a half years or more), Brazil could convert HEU before the IAEA became suspicious.
+If the minimum duration of the exemption were the refueling interval (three and a half years or more), Brazil could convert HEU before the IAEA even suspected.
 Information published in the Nonproliferation Review in 2015 indicated that Brazil would only invoke the exemption while the fuel was on board the ships and would probably grant inspectors direct or remote access to the reactor during refueling.
 Brazilian authorities were optimistic about allowing inspections without leaking military secrets, and the problem was seen as more technical than political.
 There were, however, concerns about the precedent that would be set and the loss of credibility of the system if special exemptions were granted to Brazil.
 According to Rafael Grossi, a separate protocol for Brazil is theoretically possible, but "in reality, it is almost an academic debate".